-83 It is essential to maintain uniformity in reporting results.
-In general, results <0.1 mg/kg should be rounded to one significant figure; results ≥ 0.1 and <10 mg/kg should be rounded to two significant figures; results $\ge 10 \text{ mg/kg}$ may be rounded to three significant figures or to a whole number.
-Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at $\ge 10 \text{ mg/kg}$.
+86. It is essential to maintain uniformity in reporting results.
+In general, results ≥ 0.01 and <10 mg/kg should be rounded to two significant figures; results ≥ 10 mg/kg may be rounded to three significant figures or to a whole number.
+Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at ≥ 10 mg/kg.
 These requirements do not necessarily reflect the uncertainty associated with the data.
 Additional significant figures may be recorded for the purpose of statistical analysis.
 In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the monitoring.